 6. It Helps the Client Trust You

-The final and perhaps most important benefit of personal trainer certifications is that clients feel at ease and trust you more.
+The final and perhaps most important benefit of personal trainer certifications is that they make clients feel more comfortable and trust you.

 It all goes back to one of the previous points that a certification displays knowledge and expertise.
 Having one doesn’t necessarily mean someone is an expert, but try landing clients without it.